 Endometriosis

-Endometriosis is when cells similar to those normally found in the lining of your womb (uterus) also appear in other parts of your body, most commonly in your pelvis.
-When you have your period, these cells can build up and break away in the same way as your womb lining.
+Endometriosis is when cells similar to those in the lining of your womb (uterus) appear in other parts of your body, most commonly in your pelvis.
+When you have a period, these cells can build up and break away in the same way as your womb lining.
 This causes painful inflammation in surrounding tissues.

 An image showing the location of the womb and surrounding structures